icerpc/icerpc-csharp/examples/slice/Compress/README.md

 dotnet run
 ```

-In a separate window, start the Client program:
+In a separate terminal, start the Client program:

 ```shell
 cd Client